fkarg/fkarg.github.io/_posts/implications-reconstructed.md

 -> Possible that this happens again at intervals during sleep -> Lying to your new god will be impossible
 -> If you are the tortured version, think of yourself as a necessary sacrifice.
-    not that you will not likely be put on drugs to help you 'confess' faster -> Most likely you are not the tortured version, since it should be possible to extract the relevant information just from the internal connections (no torture necessary)
+    not that you will not likely put on drugs
+-> Most likely you are not the tortured version, since it should be possible to
+    extract the relevant information just from the internal connections (no torture necessary)